crate/crate-docs-theme/README.rst

 *Note: This theme is tightly integrated into the Crate.io website and is not intended for general use.*

-For help making changes to the theme, see
+For help making changes to the theme, see the `developer docs`_.

 Using the theme